Adapting Innovation in Grassland Management to Farmers' Needs to Face Social and Climatic Changes

 Optimizing these aspects requires a transdisciplinary approach, which combines research and development on ecology, animal, social and environmental issues.
 Exchanging information on these aspects is the overall objective of this meeting.

-30 April 2018 – Extended abstract (template on the web site)
+10 May 2018 – Extended abstract (template on the web site) Abstract template

 15 July 2018 – Full rate registration

 Norwegian Institute of Bioeconomy Research - NIBIO, Nordland Research Institute and Norwegian Agricultural Advice Lofoten, will organize the meeting.

 Before 1 June 2018 registration fees will be 3500,- NOK for senior experts and 2500,- NOK for young rewarded researchers (below 35 years), after which fees will be 4500,- NOK.